 Items that will be accepted are home pesticides, paint (particularly oil based), paint thinners and related products, antifreeze, contaminated fuels, household cleaners, old florescent bulbs, rechargeable batteries and any other toxic materials.
 Latex paints are not hazardous.
 To reduce weight and fees, let latex paints harden and take to convenience centers with other trash.
 Participants must be residents of the county.

-Those items that cannot be accepted for disposal include tires, car batteries, radioactive materials (including smoke alarms), medical waste, ammunition and explosives.
+Those items that cannot be accepted for disposal include tires, car batteries, radioactive materials (including smoke alarms), medical waste, prescription drugs, ammunition, explosives, and household electronics.

 The program is being sponsored by Westmoreland County in cooperation with the Northern Neck Soil & Water Conservation District, Virginia Cooperative Extension and MXI Environmental Services, LLC.
-Questions may be directed to the Northern Neck Soil & Water Conservation District at 804-313-9102, X 104, or by email to email@example.com or firstname.lastname@example.org.
+Questions may be directed to the Westmoreland County Virginia Cooperative Extension Office at 804-493-8501.
+You may also contact the Northern Neck Soil & Water Conservation District at 804-313-9102, X 105, or by email to email@example.com.

 BY ORDER OF THE WESTMORELAND COUNTY BOARD OF SUPERVISORS